m7a/lp-maerct/README.md

 used by this program (e. g. one can install otherwise unused PS2 keyboards for the purpose).

-It then outputs a limited amount of status niformation in form of regular blink codes using the three keyboard LEDs: NumLock, CapsLock and ScrollLock.
+It then outputs a limited amount of status information in form of regular blink codes using the three keyboard LEDs: NumLock, CapsLock and ScrollLock.

 Apart from displaying status, it can serve as a remote control (thus the name)